-MH means metal halide.
-175 refers to the wattage.
-U means that the lamp can be burned "universally".
-So you can burn this lamp base up, base down or horizontal.
-In this code the IC is Prolume's internal code for Industrial Commercial rated.
+For MH175/U/MED/IC, MH means metal halide, 175 refers to the wattage, and U means that the lamp can be burned "universally".
+So you can burn this lamp base up, base down, or horizontal.
+In this code, the IC is Prolume's internal code for Industrial-Commercial rated.

-If you want to be safe, always purchase the MP, they cost more but you know they will always work.
-The cost is the reason that two versions exist!
+The different types of metal halide lamps are great for different things.
+If you want to be safe, always purchase the MP, the protected version.
+They cost a little more, but you can rest assured they will always work.

 If you have questions, or to learn more about our types of metal halide lamps, give us a call a 1-888-988-2852 today.